picolibc/picolibc/README.md

  1. semihost support.
 This adds console I/O and exit(3) support on ARM and RISC-V hosts using the standard semihosting interfaces.

  2. Posix I/O support in tinystdio.
-When meson is run with -Dposix-io=true, tinystdio adds support for fopen and fdopen, along with directing stdin/stdout/stderr to the posix standard file descriptors
+When -Dposix-io=true is included in the meson command line (which is the default), tinystdio adds support for fopen and fdopen by using malloc, open, close, read, write and lseek.
+If -Dposix-console=true is also passed to meson, then picolibc will direct stdin/stdout/stderr to the posix standard file descriptors (0, 1, 2).

  3. Merge recent upstream newlib code.
 This brings picolibc up to date with current newlib sources.